kieran-tallinger/memory-match/README.md

 - No preexisting programs are required

 #### Getting Started

    1. Clone the repository
        ```shell
        git clone https://github.com/kieran-tallinger/memory-match.git
        ```
    2. Change directory to newly cloned folder
        ```shell
        cd memory-match
        ```
-    3. Right click on the index.html file and select "open" to view it in your default browser
+   Right click on the index.html file and select "open" to view it in your default browser!